Computer Documentation

 Using a laptop on Campus

-Once connected to the campus UC Wireless network, students can use remotely access the Department Windows Terminal servers.
+Once connected to the campus UC Wireless network, students can use remotely access the School Windows Terminal servers.
 Printing can be done from the remote desktop session - if connecting to mathlab1, only printing to a PDF file is available.

 Below are links to information pages on the ICTS website: